neurophysik/jitcdde/docs/index.rst

 As future values of :math:`f` depend on the past via the delay terms, it is also non-smooth at other times, namely :math:`τ_1, τ_2, …, 2τ_1, τ_1 + τ_2, 2τ_2, …`.
 If an integration step contains one of these points, this may violate the conditions of Runge–Kutta integrations (for a low-order discontinuity) and makes the error estimate be very high, no matter the step size.
 Fortunately, the discontinuities are quickly “smoothed out” (i.e., reduced in order) with time evolution and can then be ignored.
-To make this happen, you have three options:
+To make this happen, you have four options:

-* `step_on_discontinuities` – This chooses the integration steps such that they fall on the discontinuities.
+* `step_on_discontinuities` – this chooses the integration steps such that they fall on the discontinuities.
 In most cases, this is the easiest and fastest solution to this problem.

-* `integrate_blindly` – This integrates the system for some time with a fixed step size, ignoring the error estimate.
+* `integrate_blindly` – this integrates the system for some time with a fixed step size, ignoring the error estimate.
 You have to take care that all parameters are reasonable.
 This is a good choice if you have a lot of different delays or time- or state-dependent delays.
 The time you integrate with this should be larger than your largest delay.

+* `jump` (with zero `change`) – this smoothens out the derivative on a small time interval, effectively causing a dent in the history.
+The disadvantage of this is that the derivative ma assume extreme values causing problems later on.

 * Carefully chosen initial conditions – of course, you can define the past such that the derivative for the last anchor is identical to the value of :math:`f` as determined with the anchors.
 To find such initial conditions, you usally have to solve a non-linear equation system.
 If you are not interested in the general dynamics of the system, but the evolution of a very particular initial condition, this may be given by default (otherwise your model is probably worthless).